 We have granted registration rights to the holders of our series A and series B redeemable convertible preferred shares and to Wealth Plan in connection with the ordinary shares it holds.
 For a detailed description of the registration rights, see "Description of Share Capital - Registration Rights."
 These registration rights will remain in effect after completion of this offering.
-The selling shareholders in this offering are offering ADSs pursuant to their registration rights.
+The selling shareholders (other than the founder selling shareholders) in this offering are offering ADSs pursuant to their registration rights.